edgardcunha/freeRouter/wireguard/02/README.md

 - `cd /home/$USER/experiment/wgs`
 - `cd /home/$USER/experiment/r2`

-This command will create and start the virtual machines `VM1`, `VM2` and `VM3` and install the dependencies needed for the experiment, such as RARE/freeRtr and Wireguard.
+This command will create and start the virtual machines `VM1`, `VM2` and `VM3`, additionally it will also install the necessary dependencies for the experiment such as RARE/freeRtr and Wireguard.

 ## Wireguard Server Config (VM2)
 Generate the public and private keys for `wgs`, `r1` and `r2`.